entando-samples/ent-project-template-react/README.md

+# Entando Project Template for React Micro frontends

+This is a simple template that can be used to create, build and deploy react micro frontends to Entando ACP.

 # Deployment and installation

 With this configuration, you can use the ent cli (https://dev.entando.org/next/docs/reference/entando-cli.html) to perform the full deployment sequence: